kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 			- Said he's seen Rem in his dreams, he's been the voice that's communicating to him.
 Rem embodies his tenants, mercy and peace, so the Living God wished to speak with him.
 We have group telepathy.
 				- META: Rem is replying  in Celestial.
 			- He seeks to bring peace but needs those to help him.
 Eternal bliss to end misery and pain.
 Rem said better to die free than live a slave.
 Living god said free will/willpower is it's own form of slavery.
 He said it was of their free will, Rem asked about those in cages.
 Living god says warfare is required and lesser/mortal tactics to accomplish his goals.
+			- I questioned him, said there was pleasure in pain and misery, he doesn't know such things.
+I asked him if he knows mortal sadness and experiences,
+				- Valindra and I inspected the 3 sarcophagi, I got her to start opening them during . holding a javelin, lots of symbols in it, lightning.